Call center

 What is a call center?

 A call center is a dedicated office or office department whose primary job is to receive calls from customers and resolve the issues reported through them.
-It can also provide outbound calling, typically to aid lead generation, debt collection, and survey taking.
+It can also operate as an outbound contact center, focusing on proactive outreach activities such as lead generation, debt collection, sales calls, and survey taking to help businesses expand customer relationships and achieve their goals.

 Having a dedicated customer support hub can seriously boost a company’s efficiency by removing the burden of handling phone calls from the core workers, allowing them to focus solely on tasks demanding their expertise.